paraiccooney/simon_game/README.md

 - New Game
 After a number of computerGo functions were complete I viewed the computerScore & playerScore arrays by entering them into Chrome's developer tools console to ensure that they were populated.
 I then clicked the new game button & again viewed the arrays.
 The playerScore array was empty while the computerScore was now populated with a single number as intended.
 During this test I also verified that the correct flash was applied (ie. that as the value in the array was 2 the yellow button had it's flash class added & removed).
 I then reiterated this test until the computerArray returned different values & verified that the correct flash had been applied.
+- Responsive Design
+I used a mobile first approach while developing.
+As a result there are a number of bootstrap columns which change their properties are larger sizes.
+I manually tested these breakpoints in the browser & also used Chrome Developer tools "Toogle Device Toolbar" option to view the site as it would display on different mobiles & tablets & verified the display was as intended.
 - Difficulty Selector
 Upon load I verified that the medium class was selected as default for the difficulty dropdown selector.
 I continued to progress through the game until I had a sufficient computerScore array for the computer to cycle through.
 I then selected higher & lower difficulties from the dropdown & observed the speed through the iterations responding accordingly.
 I also concretely verified that the difficulty variable had be updated to the dropdowns value by viewing the variable in Chrome's developer tools.